-Trigger Warnings, Safe Spaces, Code Words, Cultural Appropriation, and Privilege — topics which are entering the American vernacular and consciousness — issues indicative of an infantilized generation of college students or legitimate concerns?
+Trigger Warnings, Safe Spaces, Code Words, Cultural Appropriation, and Privilege — topics which are entering the American vernacular and consciousness.
+Are they issues indicative of an infantilized generation of college students or legitimate concerns?

 If you see the commercial potential in this project, especially given the current political/social climate, you can request a full manuscript here or email me at email@example.com.